I have done BS in Electronics and currently employed as a Presales Engineer in an IT firm.

-Scientific revolutions are not a mystery anymore.
-It is obvious from the past revolutions that there are four critical factors which pave the way for major revolutions in science and technology.
+Scientific revolutions are no longer a mystery.
+It is obvious from past revolutions that there are four critical factors which pave the way for major revolutions in science and technology.
 These factors were present in the early 1600 and at the turn of twentieth century.
-These factors are present again to surprise us for grand breakthrough in science and technology.

 The second factor is the development of new instruments that detect the phenomena never observed before and this becomes the major source of scientific anomalies.
 The history shows that Telescope enabled many famous scientists (Kepler, Galileo) to provide data for much of the "new physics" of mid twentieth century.
 This time around orbital telescopes and devices detect x-rays and gamma rays.